opendevstack/tailor/README.md

 Finally, to ease PGP management, `secrets generate-key john.doe@domain.com` generates a PGP keypair, writing the public key to `john-doe.key` (which should be committed) and the private key to `private.key` (which MUST NOT be committed).

-### Working with annotations

-Annotations on OpenShift resources provide a means for tools to add additional information to resources.
-Often, those annotations cannot be known by the template author.
-Therefore, Tailor does not calculate drift for annotations by default.

-If you wish to control annotations via Tailor, you can use `export --with-annotations` to include annotations in the export, or, when you author templates, by simply adding individual annotations to your templates.

-Tailor will treat any annotations present in templates as being under Tailor's control, therefore e.g. changes in the annotation values will be seen as drift.

-To achieve this, Tailor itself uses an annotation to keep track of the annotation it controls.
-This annotation (and another annotation preserving the applied configuration for fields that are modified by OpenShift such as image reference) is hidden by default from drift reports but can be seen using the JSON patches diff view (`--diff=json`).

 ### Permissions